berkeesozer/programming-method-comparison/README.md

 # Comparison-of-greedy-programming-and-dynamic-programming-on-army-creation-simulation
 This study offers a brief comparison between some algorithms.

--Dynamic Programming
+- Dynamic Programming
+-
--Greedy Approach
+- Greedy Approach
+-
--Random Approach
+- Random Approach

 Army differs according to selected algorithm by the user.